Probate Q&A Series What initial steps must executors take to open probate of a will in North Carolina?

 • Required filing fee

 4. Publish and mail notice to creditors.
-After filing, the clerk issues a notice to creditors.
-You must publish that notice in a local newspaper and mail a copy to known creditors.
+After qualification, the personal representative must publish notice to creditors and mail or otherwise deliver notice to known creditors.
 Follow the requirements in N.C.
 Gen. Stat. § 28A-19-3.

 5. Obtain Letters Testamentary.
-Once the court admits the will, the clerk issues Letters Testamentary.
+Once the court admits the will and the executor qualifies, the clerk issues Letters Testamentary.
 These documents authorize you to collect assets, pay debts, and distribute property according to the will.

 Key Takeaways for Executors